2024 June solstice: All you need to know

 And so the cycle continues.

-Bottom line: The 2015 June happens on June 21 at 16:38 UTC.
-That’s 11:38 a.m.
-CDT in North America on June 21.
-This solstice – which marks the beginning of summer in the Northern Hemisphere – marks the sun’s most northerly point in Earth’s sky.
-It’s an event celebrated by people throughout the ages.
+Bottom line: The 2024 June solstice will happen on June 20 at 20:51 UTC.
+That’s 3:51 p.m.
+CDT in North America.
+This solstice – the beginning of summer in the Northern Hemisphere – marks the sun’s most northerly point in Earth’s sky.